 2. What extra functionality do you want on your site?

 Remember that anecdote about the Pinterest hover button I wanted?
 WordPress.com is always updating and adding new features, but you will have more control on a self-hosted site.
-Through WordPress.org, you’ll have access to libraries of plugins [https://wordpress.org/plugins/] that can add features like interactive calendars, social media sharing options, and RSS feeds–not to mention, Google Analytics–to your site.
+Through WordPress.org, you’ll have access to libraries of plugins [https://wordpress.org/plugins/] You can add features like interactive calendars, social media sharing options, and RSS feeds to your site.
+You can also include Google Analytics.
 And by accessing your site’s code, your opportunities to add to and embellish features are unlimited.

 3. Do you want to monetize your site?

-In addition, while, WordPress.com recently introduced new ways to sell on your site, eCommerce is more established and flexible with a self-hosted site.
+In addition, while, WordPress.com Recently, new ways to sell on your site have been introduced. eCommerce is now more established and flexible with a self-hosted site.

 4. How much can you spend?